googlefonts/googlefonts.github.io/gf-guide/onboarding.md

 -   **The build should follow the [Scalable Font Production principle](production.md).**
     <br>
     Fonts are built using [Fontmake](https://github.com/googlefonts/fontmake), which can generate binaries from `UFO`.
-Fontmake can also convert `.glyphs` files to UFO, but if your are using any other font format, your build process should contain a step that converts the sources to UFO.
+Fontmake can also convert `.glyphs` files to UFO, but if you are using any other font format, your build process should contain a step that converts the sources to UFO.
 Read the chapter about [building fonts](build.md) to know more about the build process.

 -   **All binary font files must be available in TTF format.**